-The Director of Financial Aid and the CFO will review the appeal and may uphold the suspension, approve the appeal, or require additional information prior to making a decision:
+The Director of Financial Aid and the VP Marketing and Enrollment Management will review the appeal and may uphold the suspension, approve the appeal, or require additional information prior to making a decision:

-- If the Director of Financial Aid and CFO determine the appeal cannot be approved, the suspension remains in place and financial aid eligibility remains suspended. - If the Director of Financial Aid and CFO determine the appeal is sufficient and the student should be able to achieve SAP by the end of their next trimester of enrollment and/or the student is taking sufficient credits to graduate prior to exceeding the MTF, the student will be placed on Financial Aid Probation for one trimester.
+- If the Director of Financial Aid and VP Marketing and Enrollment Management determine the appeal cannot be approved, the suspension remains in place and financial aid eligibility remains suspended. - If the Director of Financial Aid and VP Marketing and Enrollment Management determine the appeal is sufficient and the student should be able to achieve SAP by the end of their next trimester of enrollment and/or the student is taking sufficient credits to graduate prior to exceeding the MTF, the student will be placed on Financial Aid Probation for one trimester.
 At the end of the trimester of Financial Aid Probation, the student's performance will be reviewed.
 If SAP requirements have been met, the student regains financial aid eligibility.
-If SAP requirements have not been met, the student's eligibility for financial aid is again suspended beginning with the next immediate trimester until SAP is

-If placed on Financial Aid Probation, the student's performance will continue to be monitored every trimester.
+If SAP requirements have not been met, the student's eligibility for financial aid is again suspended beginning with the next immediate trimester until SAP is met. - If placed on Financial Aid Probation, the student's performance will continue to be monitored every trimester.
 An Academic Plan will have specific goals for a student to achieve each trimester of Financial Aid Probation and even if the goals are met early, the student continues on Financial Aid Probation until the end of the trimester.
 If a student does not meet the specific goals of the Academic Plan, the student's eligibility for financial aid is suspended beginning with the next immediate trimester, and until SAP is met.